 Another way to keep track of project status is building and maintaining better workflows, which are now possible with two-way integration such as Trello Jira integration.
 This integration sync cards, comments, assignees, custom fields, issues, issue numbers, and much more, aligning technical and non-technical teams.
 Your team can save time gathering accurate data because everything is in the right place, allowing your employees to accomplish more projects.

 According to a survey, poor communication is the main reason behind the failure of 2 of 5 projects.
 You have plans but how you will share your plans with your clients and staff without proper communication?
 Can clients get proper updates on the status on time, rather than calling or emailing constantly?
 Can employees know what is expected rather than asking for tasks every day?

 Figure out the best ways to keep clients and employees in touch.
-It means personal roundtable in the morning or weekly email to discuss what’s on their way.
+It means a personal roundtable in the morning or weekly email to discuss what’s on their way.
 It may be keeping everything on a whiteboard or handling off the checklist.
-Integrate the communication strategy on the process of project management.
+Integrate the communication strategy in the process of project management.